digiscot/digiscot-website/pages/projects/comas.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 1
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Dot Can
+project-title: Dot Can
-excerpt: Digital skills sessions to help disadvantaged people use online services and access the support they need.
+project-excerpt: Digital skills sessions to help disadvantaged people use online services and access the support they need.
-lead: Comas
+project-lead: Comas
 website: http://www.comas.org.uk/
 email: mail@comas.org.uk
 twitter-url: